Carboptic Side Effects

 For the Consumer

 Applies to carbachol ophthalmic: ophthalmic solution

-Along with its needed effects, carbachol ophthalmic (the active ingredient contained in Carboptic) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by carbachol ophthalmic (the active ingredient contained in Carboptic).
+In the event that any of these side effects do occur, they may require medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking carbachol ophthalmic:Rare

 - Veil or curtain appearing across part of vision